agrafix/rubyspeed/README.md

 ## Current Status

-The project is in very early stages -- today it can only compile extremely primitive functions (basically only one line numeric computations).
+The project is in very early stages -- today it can only compile extremely primitive functions (basically only simple numeric computations).

 ## Hacking